Kwan-Tang/algo-trading/README.md

-# stock-trading-flask
+# algo-trading

-A simple flask application that utilizes both IEX API and TD Ameritrade API to build a trading algorithm that is used in the Alpaca Markets paper trading account.
+This an algorithmic trading application that executes trades based on some trading patterns that it recognizes in the open market.
+The application will connect to Alpaca paper account to executes trades in the live environment for testing purposes.